highsidelabs/laravel-spapi/README.md

 # SPAPI_ENDPOINT_REGION=
 ```

 If in Seller Central, you configured your SP API app with an IAM role ARN rather than an IAM user ARN, you'll need to put that ARN in the `SPAPI_AWS_ROLE_ARN` environment variable.
 Otherwise, you can leave it blank.
-Similarly, if you're using the North American SP API endpoint (`https://sellingpartnerapi-na.amazon.com`), you can leave out the `SPAPI_ENDPOINT_REGION` variable.
-Otherwise, set it to the region code for the endpoint you want to use (EU for Europe, FE for Far East, or NA for North America).
+Set `SPAPI_ENDPOINT_REGION` to the region code for the endpoint you want to use (EU for Europe, FE for Far East, or NA for North America).

 You're ready to go!

-## Usage
+### Usage

 All of the API classes supported by [jlevers/selling-partner-api](https://github.com/jlevers/selling-partner-api#supported-api-segments) can be type-hinted.
 This example assumes you have access to the `Selling Partner Insights` role in your SP API app configuration (so that you can call `SellersV1Api::getMarketplaceParticipations()`), but the same principle applies to type-hinting any other Selling Partner API class.